 Cinereous (Lobster) Cockroaches

 These roaches are also are called lobster roaches, speckled roaches, or Tampa roaches (the species was first spotted and identified in Tampa, FL).
-Cinereous cockroaches are a nocturnal species and are mainly active at night.
-When disturbed during the day, they are very likely to retreat to hidden areas.
+Cinereous cockroaches are nocturnal species and are mainly active at night.
+When disturbed during the day, they are more likely to retreat to hidden areas.
 Periodomestic cockroaches are more likely found in outdoor structures, but can also infest homes and other dwellings.

-The cinereous cockroach, originally a native of northeastern Africa, was accidentally introduced into the US and many other places around the world.
+Cinereous cockroaches, originally a native of northeastern Africa, was accidentally introduced into the U.S. and many other places around the world.
 In the U.S., these pest infestations are uncommon.